 {It was suggested that the text focus more on what 802.11 does provide vs. being limited to a MAC/PHY, text below was edited to address this concern, additional edits are likely}

-The IEEE 802.11 WG agrees that these potential challenges and gaps do impact 5G and Wi-Fi RAN convergence.
+The IEEE 802.11 WG agrees that these potential challenges and gaps may impact 5G and Wi-Fi RAN convergence.
 The IEEE 802.11 WG notes that IEEE Std.
-802.11 defines one Medium access control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area [3, 4].
+802.11 defines one Medium Access Control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area [3, 4].
 IEEE Std.
 802.11 provides features and capabilities that are used in various WLAN implementations to address these challenges and gaps.
-However, the specification does not provide a standardized implementation that address these challenges and gaps, as IEEE Std.
-802.11 does not prescribe a particular configuration for implementation.
+However, IEEE Std.
+802.11 does not provide a standardized implementation that address these challenges and gaps, as the standard does not prescribe a particular configuration for implementation.
 Hence, the IEEE 802.11 WG in this reply will provide information on existing features and capabilities that IEEE Std.
 802.11 does standardize that may be used by implementations to address the challenges and gaps noted in the WBA white paper.

+It should also be noted that WLAN implementations based on IEEE Std.
+802.11 currently provide support for Voice, Video, and Data traffic application.
+For example, all current applications supporting Voice over Internet Protocol (VoIP) support WLAN connectivity, most Video over IP application also support WLAN connectivity, and WLAN implementations also currently support “Wi-Fi Off-load” for 3GPP cellular (3G, 4G, and 5G).
+In addition, many cellular telephones and cellular network operators support “Wi-Fi Calling” a service that provides 3GPP data, voice, and NAS services via a WLAN radio link.

 {Adding the features from 11-21/0616r0 and discussed during previous AANI SC teleconferences.}